TheStig294/100-more-randomats-pack-1/README.md

 Originally made by [HagenSNKL](https://steamcommunity.com/sharedfiles/filedetails/?id=662342819)

+## A randomat will trigger when someone dies!

+Does what it says on the tin.\
+\
+_ttt_randomat_deathrandomat_ - Default: 1 - Whether this randomat is enabled

 ## BAWK!

 Turns everyone's models into chickens, corpses disappear on death, a set amount of health, and everyone makes chicken noises.\